izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/universal_router/universal_quoter_swap_chain_with_exact_input.rst

 Suppose we want to swap test **USDT** token to test **BNB** token, where the test **USDT** is standard ERC-20 token deployed by us on BSC testnet and the test **BNB** is native token on BSC testnet.

-The full example codes can be found `here <https://github.com/izumiFinance/izumi-iZiSwap-sdk/blob/main/example/universalRouter/quoterSwapExactInput.ts>`_.
+The full example codes can be found `here_repo <https://github.com/izumiFinance/izumi-iZiSwap-sdk/blob/main/example/universalRouter/quoterSwapExactInput.ts>`_.

 1. Some imports
 -----------------------------------------------------------